w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 reward would no longer be claimable.

 !!!info "Advanced How-to Guides"
     In order to be absolutely sure that staking rewards can be claimed, users should trigger a payout before 28 eras have passed.
-See [this page](./learn-guides-nominator.md#claiming-rewards-with-polkadot-js) for more information about how to claim rewards using the Polkadot-JS UI.
+See [this page](./learn-guides-nominator.md#claiming-rewards-with-polkadot-js) for more information about how to claim rewards using the Polkadot Developer Interface.

 ### FAQ and Cautionary Notes